How to Create Your Audio Book: A Beginner’s Guide

 There are several ways to go about payment.
 Different companies take different percentages off the top of the royalties, and different distributors have varying methods and unique names for these methods, but the basic three are:

 Once the audiobook is completed by the narrator and loaded onto the distributor’s website, it is time for you to listen to and approve the production.
 If you find any issues with word accuracy or background noise, you are within your rights to require corrections.
-I am confident that any professional audiobook narrator—including myself—can produce a high-quality product that will attract good sales.
-Once you have approved the book and made any final payments, the audiobook is ready to publish and sell.
+Once you have approved the book and made any final payments, the audiobook is ready to for the distributor to put it through their quality control processes and publish it.

 I would LOVE to be your narrator and producer.
 It can feel scary and overwhelming for the first time, but the product at the end is well worth it.
 Please contact me through this website to chat about this exciting opportunity.